 Before adding precious metals to their portfolios, retirement investors should take into account these five considerations:

 - Storage.
 You can’t accumulate a stack of shiny gold bars in your home safe using funds in your precious metals SDIRA.
-According to IRS regulations regarding purchase of precious metals through an SDRIA, all metals must be stored in an IRS-approved repository.
+According to IRS regulations regarding the purchase of precious metals through an SDRIA, all metals must be stored in an IRS-approved repository.

 - Valuations.
 Historically, rarity has largely determined the price of gold and silver.
 Today, values are determined by supply and demand, as well as global macroeconomic trends and fluctuations in the value of the U.S. dollar.